5 Types of Coffee Makers: Choosing Correctly & Why It Matters

 Single-cup coffee makers are typically a category of drip coffee makers but they’ve become so prominent that they’ve distinguished themselves into their own tier on this list, for better or worse.

-This category includes single-cup coffee makers like the Nespresso machines or Keurig coffee makers.
+This category includes single serve coffee makers like the Nespresso machines, Keurig coffee makers, and Keurig alternatives.
 Now, there are also single-serve drip coffee makers, but they’re not quite the same as what we’re talking about here.

 If you put your own beans into it and it doesn’t use a pod, it fits in the drip coffee maker category at the top of this page.
 If you purchase pre-filled pods (or have reusable ones), then it fits into this category.

 Why Single-Cup Coffee Makers Are to Be Avoided